 |Robert Moyer.
 Facebook.|

-According to court records, starting in June 2010 and continuing until December 2011, Moyer, who owned Mobile Medical Resources, knowingly allowed an unlicensed individual to administer x-rays to Medicare and Medicaid patients from Kentucky and Ohio.
-He then falsified documentation to conceal who performed the x-ray services.
-Under federal law, the Medicare and Medicaid programs only reimburse for such medical services when they are provided by a licensed professional.
+According to court records, starting in June 2010 and continuing until December 2010, Moyer knowingly allowed an unlicensed individual to administer x-rays to Medicare and Medicaid patients from Kentucky and Ohio.
+He then falsified documentation to conceal who performed the x-ray service.
+Under federal law, health care benefit programs only reimburse medical professionals for services conducted by a licensed professional.

-Kerry B. Harvey, U.S. Attorney for the Eastern District of Kentucky; Sylvia Mathews, Derrick Jackson, Special Agent in Charge, Department of Health and Human Services, Office of Inspector General, Office of Investigations; Jack Conway, Kentucky Attorney General; and Mike DeWine, Ohio Attorney General, jointly made the announcement.
+Kerry B. Harvey, U.S. Attorney for the Eastern District of Kentucky; Jack Conway, Kentucky Attorney General; Sylvia Mathews Burwell, , Department of Health and Human Services, Office of Inspector General, Office of Investigations; and Mike DeWine, Ohio Attorney General, jointly made the announcement.

-The investigation was conducted by the Office of the Kentucky Attorney General, Medicaid Fraud and Abuse Control Unit; Assistant U.S. Attorney Laura K. Voorhees prosecuted this case on behalf of the federal government.
+The investigation was conducted by the Office of the Kentucky Attorney General, Medicaid Fraud and Abuse Control Unit; Department of Health Human Services, Office of Inspector General, Office of Investigations and the Ohio Attorney General’s Office.